 We will get the most of our time together if baby is very sleepy when I arrive and I recommend doing whatever you need to in order to make this happen.
 Most of the images I’ll be shooting during your session work best if the baby is in a deep sleep.
 It might not work well if baby had just slept 3 hours straight in a swing prior to my arrival, so I encourage you to make sure baby has an active morning.
 Please keep in mind also though, that an overtired baby will be harder to settle so it might not be best to keep them up for 3 hours straight either.

-A well fed baby is a happy baby!
-Please feed and burp baby right before our session to ensure a happy, sleepy “milk drunk” baby.
+A well fed baby is a happy one!
+Please feed and burp your little one right before our session to ensure a happy, sleepy “milk drunk” baby.
 I’ll also be more than happy to take a break if needed to help him/her stay content.

 I ask that you open all of the blinds and curtains in your home prior to my arrival.
-This enables me to find the best source of natural light in your home, so that I can set up my “mini studio” in the best possible location.
+This enables me to find the best source of natural light in your home.
 Nothing flatters like natural light, so I prefer to use it whenever possible.
 When I arrive for your session, I will take a walk around your home to try and find the best available light for your session.
 We might need to move some furniture around in some instances.